The Castle of Montegiove in Montegabbione

 The castle was built around 1280 by the Bulgarelli family, counts of Parrano and Marsciano.
 Over the centuries, the ownership of the castle passed through different hands, among other things becoming the home of Beata Angelina, born in Montegiove in 1357 by Giacomo dei Conti di Marsciano, who is considered the founder of the Regular Franciscan Third Order; and later it was the home of the Monadelschi della Vipera - mentioned in Dante's Purgatory - and of the famous leader Gattamelata.

 From the 1780 it belongs to the Marquises Misciattelli who united the ancient fief and the ownership of the castle, devoting himself exclusively to agricultural purposes.

 Montegiove is a small village that currently has less than 100 inhabitants but which in ancient times was one of the piers of Orvieto, then a municipality in the Pontifical State.

-A few miles from Montegiove is the famous "Scarzuola", whose construction was commissioned by the owners of the Castle of Montegiove in 1282 as evidenced by written documentation of the time, which was asked to build an oratory where St. Francis of Assisi in the 1218 he had built a hut.
+A few km from Montegiove there is the famous "Scarzuola", whose construction was commissioned by the owners of the Castle of Montegiove in 1282 as shown by written documentation of the time, with which the construction of an oratory was asked where St. Francis of Assisi in 1218 he had built a hut.